 I am a multi-disciplinary artist who makes performative and sculptural works.
 I perform to communicate that, which cannot be told another way and choose the medium that best answers the question.
 I prefer to work with an unspectacular template- slowness, simplicity, the body, a lack of props, and subversion of spectacle.
 I feel my work is its own quiet rebellion; rejecting and corrupting in strangeness or silence.
+My techniques, movements and messages are housed within narratives, materials, bodies, and environments.

 I work with my body and/or collaborators’ with a playful approach: improvisational, reactive, and interactive.
 By scoring works, I build frameworks for: ideation, performance, tension, sensitivity, memory, repetition, defiance and nonconformity.
 Practices that inform my work include; daily movement routines, research, listening, and dialogue.
 Collaboration is an essential method/process for me, as are humor, and even confusion.